jade-bejide/Social-Recommender-System/README.md

 ### How Can I Get Involved?

 * Want to be a beta tester?
-Contact me: jadebejide@gmail.com to send me your feedback.
+Feel free to report any issues.
 * You will need a personal computer/laptop that has constant Internet Access
 * You will need <a href="https://www.python.org/downloads/">Python3</a> installed